throughput-ec/UnacquiredSites/README.md

 It runs on a MacOS system.
 Continuous integration uses TravisCI.

 ### Data Requirements

-The project pulls data from GDD output files.
+The project pulls data from GeoDeepDive output files.
+For the sake of reproducibility, two dummy data files have been included.

 ### Key Outputs

+This project will generate a dataset that provides the following information:
+* Whether the paper is useful for Neotoma.
-This project will generate a dataset that provides Site Name, Location, Age Span and Site Descriptions from papers in the Neotoma Data Base.
+* Site Name, Location, Age Span and Site Descriptions from paper.

 ## Metrics